cheeyeo/tf_dcgan/README.md

 Training a DCGAN with [Clothing & Models] dataset from Kaggle in an attempt to generate colour images using DCGANS.

-The models is based on the following [DCGAN article]
+The models is based on the following: [DCGAN article]

 The changes I made to the original codebase are: